includes

-always updatedActiveRecord
+README.md always updatedActiveRecord models:

 class ModelName < ApplicationRecord